 The data presented in this article are principally drawn from Eurostat’s population statistics, and more specifically from a range of demography indicators at a national and regional level (providing information on the structure of populations), fertility measures, mortality patterns and population projections (EUROPOP2015).

 In this article, persons aged 0-14 years are considered as children.
 Although there is no clear-cut definition of ‘youth’ or ‘young people’ since these terms are often used to describe the transitory phase between childhood and adult life, the EU’s youth strategy has confirmed that for statistical purposes the most useful definition is to cover persons aged 15-29 years.
 Demographic statistics have a wealth of information for these age groups, while they can also provide statistics at a more detailed level, for example, by five-year age groups (such as 10-14 years or 15-19 years).

 Eurostat carries out annual collections of demography data from national statistical authorities, including statistics concerning population and vital events, the latter including for example live births, deaths, marriages and divorces.
 These data are used to compute and disseminate demographic indicators at national and regional levels.
 Population data refer to the situation on 1 January of the reference year and are generally based on the usual resident population.

 The EU frequently reviews and adapts its policies in relation to demographic challenges, such as the ageing population, relatively low birth and fertility rates, atypical family structures and migration.

-The European Demography Forum (held every two years since 2006) gives policymakers, stakeholders and experts from all over Europe the opportunity to share their knowledge and discuss how to address demographic change.
-To underpin these debates, the European Commission presents a biennial European Demography Report; this sets out a range of facts and figures concerning demographic change and discusses appropriate policy responses.
+The European Demography Forum (held in 2006, 2008, 2010 and 2013) gave policymakers, stakeholders and experts from all over Europe the opportunity to share their knowledge and discuss how to address demographic change.
+To underpin these debates, the European Commission presented a biennial European Demography Report; these set out a range of facts and figures concerning demographic change and discusses appropriate policy responses.